alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-128/day-128-1-egw.md

 ---
-title: EGW Reading
+title: The Rebellion of Korah PP 395-398c
-subtitle: The Rebellion of Korah PP 395-398c
+subtitle: EGW Reading
 ---

-Chapter 35—The Rebellion of Korah
+### Chapter 35—The Rebellion of Korah

 This chapter is based on Numbers 16 and 17.